fiora-nott/Mesh_Bitpacking_OpenGL/README.md

 This project is a C++ application which renders a static grid of voxels using the OpenGL rendering pipeline.
 During testing, I have managed to render 32,768,000 voxels at a crisp framerate.
 To achieve this, multiple optimizations have been made.
 Each voxel is stored as a Short, enumerated as a "Block", and held within a "Chunk".
 These abstractions make mesh generation simpler.
 Every block has a certain light level.
 By iterating over every chunk and comparing neighbors, we can generate a mesh of triangles for every visible surface in the scene.
 Additional calculation is done to determine where shadows should be placed in between edges (voxel-space ambient occlusion).
 This mesh data is bitpacked and sent to a shader that parses bitwise position and lighting data, then applies a texture using that information.
 This is all rasterized using OpenGL and sent to the GLFW window.
 Additional matrix math (via GLM) is done to create a player camera that can explore the scene.

 ## Takeaways
-> C++ memory management requires extremely careful deconstruction, abstraction, and standard library wrappers
+- C++ memory management requires extremely careful deconstruction, abstraction, and standard library wrappers
-> File organization is key because of the surplus header files generated in C++
+- Templates are a tempting tool but ultimately make code hard to predict
-> Macros can be a powerful debugging tool, but need to be used sparingly
+- Building my own variable types can reduce bloat immensely in high-level functions
-> Templates are a tempting tool but ultimately make code hard to read and debug
+- OpenGL's reputation as an aging framework is due to frustrating boilerplate and egregious debugging tools
-> Building my own variable types can reduce bloat immensely in high-level functions
+- File organization is key because of the surplus header files generated in C++
-> OpenGL's reputation as an aging framework is due to frustrating boilerplate and egregious debugging tools
+- Macros can be a powerful experimentation tool, but need to be used sparingly

 ## Demonstrations
 <p>Here you can see a scene of 3d Perlin noise used to create sweeping curves.</p>